+The conditions for obtaining this certificate and the scope of competence are the same as previous conditions and the scope of competence of the certificate for operators of small craft and the international Certificate for Operators of Pleasure craft according to the Act No. 114/1995 on inland navigation and the Regulation No. 244/1995 on the competence of persons to navigate and operate inland waterway vessels.
 The applicant for the national Certificate for Operator of Small Craft and the International Certificate for Operators of Pleasure Craft of the I class (inland waterways) shall show knowledge of navigation rules, fundamentals of the vessels' construction, theory of sailing yacht navigation, sailing technique and fundamentals of hygiene.
-The applicant shall show through a practical examination his/her ability to operate vessel correctly and safely by basic manoeuvres and in crisis situations.
+The applicant shall show through a practical examination his/her ability to operate the vessel correctly and safely by basic manoeuvres and in crisis situations.

-The holder of the International Certificate for Operators of Pleasure Craft, class C, (day-time navigation in coastal waters of up to 0.75 nautical mile from the coast, up to 4 grades of Beaufort scale and wave height of 1.2 m) shall show knowledge of fundamentals of the international law of the sea and rules (selected sections of the Act No. 60/200 Coll., on Maritime Navigation, selected rules of the Convention on the International Regulations for Preventing Collisions at Sea - COLREG 1972), fundamentals of navigation and marking of sea waters - the IALA system, fundamentals of meteorology and safety and rescue of life at sea.
+The holder of the International Certificate for Operators of Pleasure Craft, class C, (day-time navigation in coastal waters of up to 0.75 nautical miles from the coast, up to 4 grades of Beaufort scale and wave height of 1.2 m) shall show knowledge of fundamentals of the international law of the sea and rules (selected sections of the Act No. 60/200 Coll., on Maritime Navigation, selected rules of the Convention on the International Regulations for Preventing Collisions at Sea - COLREG 1972), fundamentals of navigation and marking of sea waters - the IALA system, fundamentals of meteorology and safety and rescue of life at sea.
+The practical part of the examination is not required for categories M and S, when the competence of the operators is restricted for small crafts with their own propulsion machinery of up to 100 kW propulsion power or for sailing craft without their own propulsion machinery system with a sail area of up to 80 square meters.

-Minimum age for the holder of the International Certificate for Operators of Pleasure Craft for the class I is 16 year, for the class C - 18 years.
+Minimum age for the holder of the International Certificate for Operators of Pleasure Craft for class I is 16 years, for class C -18 years.